tx-meta/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - The output Group datum must indicate that the group is inactivated by setting is_active to false.

   - The Group NFT must still be present in the output to maintain correct state tracking.

+  - `member_count` must be 0 to remove/deactivate a group.

 #pagebreak()